 What to expect: Assist in both the on-site and mobile clinics.
 From spay/neuter to accident victims, you will have the opportunity to work closely with the shelter staff and highly qualified veterinarians.

-Dates: Year round, minimum commitment one week.
+Dates: Year round, minimum commitment two weeks.

 Location: Delta, British Columbia